Vamsi-29/Password-Guard/README.md

 # Password-Guard

-##PwdGuard - Password Strength Checker
+# Password Strength Checker
+PwdGuard

 This Python script evaluates the strength of a user-provided password and provides feedback on how to improve it.
 It categorizes passwords as Weak (Red), Medium (Yellow), or Strong (Green) based on several security criteria, including length, uppercase/lowercase letters, numbers, and special characters.

 Key Features:

 ✅ Strength Analysis – Checks password strength based on security best practices.